vferat/pycrostates/CONTRIBUTING.md

 - Navigate to the repository's root folder

-- Install pycrostates in editable mode:
+- Install pycrostates in editable mode with all optional dependencies:

     ```console
     pip install -e .[all]
     ```

-- Make your changes
+- Make your changes.

 - [Open a pull request](https://github.com/vferat/pycrostates/compare)